Today – How to make a twig boat / how to make a stick boat

-I have always wanted to have a go.
+I have always wanted to have a go at making a twig boat.
 I have seen some lovely ways to make rafts and boats using popsicle sticks and very neatly cut, aligned sticks but I wanted to go for something entirely rustic here – no glue or string, totally natural.

 Here is how we made our twig boat.
 It has to be the cheapest (ie. completely free) craft ever!

 Materials for a twig boat